 This new video series from CVIR features engaging discussions on the latest trends and important issues in IR.
-The series features CVIR Editor for Public Affairs, Miltiadis Krokidis interviewing different CVIR authors to discuss their articles, how their research began, and how it affects the field as a whole and all working in it.
+The series features CVIR Section Editor, Miltiadis Krokidis interviewing authors to discuss their articles, how their research began, and how it affects the field as a whole and all working in it.

 Do you want to hear about the newest issues in IR, the biggest studies going on in the field, and learn more about concerns that affect interventionists?
 Then let's Krok about it!